-(a) A transfer made or obligation incurred by a debtor is fraudulent as to a creditor whose claim arose before the transfer was made or the obligation was incurred if the debtor made the transfer or incurred the obligation without receiving a reasonably equivalent value in exchange for the transfer or obligation and the debtor was insolvent at that time or the debtor became insolvent as a result of the transfer or obligation.
+(a) A transfer made or obligation incurred by a debtor is fraudulent as to a creditor

-(b) A transfer made by a debtor is fraudulent as to a creditor whose claim arose before the transfer was made if the transfer was made to an insider for an antecedent debt, the debtor was insolvent at that time, and the insider had reasonable cause to believe that the debtor was insolvent.
+- 1 whose claim arose before the transfer was made or the obligation was incurred if the debtor made - 2 the transfer or incurred the obligation without receiving a reasonably equivalent value in - 3 exchange for the transfer or obligation and the debtor was insolvent at that time or the debtor - 4 became insolvent as a result of the transfer or obligation. - 5 (b) A transfer made by a debtor is fraudulent as to a creditor whose claim arose before - 6 the transfer was made if the transfer was made to an insider for an antecedent debt, the debtor - 7 was insolvent at that time, and the insider had reasonable cause to believe that the debtor was - 8 insolvent. - 9 (c) A party making a claim based on subsection (a) or (b) has the burden of proving the - elements of the claim by a preponderance of the evidence.

 (1) Subsection (a) is derived from § 4 of the Uniform Fraudulent Conveyance Act.
 It adheres to the limitation of the protection of that section to a creditor who extended credit before the transfer or obligation described.
-As pointed out in Comment (2) accompanying § 4, this Act substitutes "reasonably equivalent value" for "fair consideration."
+As pointed out in Comment (2) (3) accompanying § 4, this Act substitutes "reasonably equivalent value" for "fair consideration."

-(2) Subsection (b) renders a preferential transfer-i.e., a transfer by an insolvent debtor for or on account of an antecedent debt--to an insider vulnerable as a fraudulent transfer when the insider had reasonable cause to believe that the debtor was insolvent.
+(2) Subsection (b) renders a preferential transfer-i.e., a transfer by an insolvent debtor for or on account of an antecedent debt-to an insider vulnerable as a fraudulent transfer when the insider had reasonable cause to believe that the debtor was insolvent.
 This subsection adopts for general application the rule of such cases as Jackson Sound Studios, Inc. v.
 Travis, 473 F.2d 503 (5th Cir.
 1973) (security transfer of corporation's equipment to corporate principal's mother perfected on eve of bankruptcy of corporation held to be fraudulent); In re Lamie Chemical Co., 296 F. 24 (4th Cir.
 1924) (corporate preference to corporate officers and directors held voidable by receiver when corporation was insolvent or nearly so and directors had already voted for liquidation); Stuart v.
 Larson, 298 F. 223 (8th Cir.
 1924), noted 38 Harv.L.Rev.
 521 (1925) (corporate preference to director held voidable).
-See generally 2 G. Glenn, Fraudulent Conveyances and Preferences 386 (rev. ed.
+See generally 2 G. Glenn, Fraudulent Conveyances and Preferences 386 (Rev. ed.
 1940).
 Subsection (b) overrules such cases as Epstein v.
 Goldstein, 107 F.2d 755, 757 (2d Cir.
 1939) (transfer by insolvent husband to wife to secure his debt to her sustained against attack by husband's trustee); Hartford Accident & Indemnity Co. v.
 Jirasek, 254 Mich.
 131, 139, 235 N.W.
-836, 389 (1931) (mortgage given by debtor to his brother to secure an antecedent debt owed the brother sustained as not fraudulent).
+836, 839 (1931) (mortgage given by debtor to his brother to secure an antecedent debt owed the brother sustained as not fraudulent).